jackjyq/Instacram/README.md

 Note users can ignore this if they properly implement Level 3's Infinite Scroll.

 **Profile**
-Users can see their own profile information such as username, number of posts, number of likes, profile pic. get this information from (`GET /user`)
+Users can see their own profile information such as username, number of posts, sum of likes they received on all their posts, etc. You may choose to utilise the information from the api in more creative ways such as displaying their most liked post etc. Get this information from (GET /user)

 ## Level 3
 Level 3 focuses on more advanced features that will take time to implement and will